 LANCE EDMANDS is a writer, director, and editor.
 The Maine native graduated from NYU’s Tisch School of the Arts in 2005, where his thesis film VACATIONLAND won the Warner Bros.
 Film Production Award and went on to screen at dozens of film festivals around the world.

 As an editor, Edmands cut the feature documentaries WILD COMBINATION: A PORTRAIT OF ARTHUR RUSSELL and BROCK ENRIGHT: GOOD TIMES WILL NEVER BE THE SAME.
 His first narrative feature as an editor was Lena Dunham’s TINY FURNITURE, which won the Grand Jury Prize at SXSW 2010, and was released theatrically by IFC.

 Edmands’ commercial work is characterized by its beautiful, visually compelling imagery.
-His recent work includes spots for Chevrolet, Ford, CCA, Nationwide Insurance and Cablevision.
+His recent work includes spots for Chevrolet, Nationwide Insurance, Ohio Health and Cablevision.